 Children today have less contact with nature than ever before.
 Researchers have connected this with a high incidence of childhood stress, obesity and disengagement some have termed “nature deficit disorder.”
 Outdoor education programs involving interaction with nature counteract this condition, enhancing children’s self-esteem, health, academic performance, personal responsibility and community involvement.

 In 2008, State Parks piloted “No Child Left Inside” and awarded 26 grants to private non-profit, public agencies and schools and community-based organizations.
 These organizations used the grant funds to provide 935 outings to more than 20,000 students across the state.
 Read our summary report.

 The pilot program ended during the recession when funding was no longer available.

 In 2015, State Parks requested and received funds from the Legislature to reinvigorate the program.

 Through ‘No Child Left Inside’ and interpretive programs in parks, Washington State Parks supports the efforts and spirit of the National Park Foundation’s "Every Kid in a Park" initiative.
-State Parks also encourages participation in the nationwide “Find Your Park” program, celebrating parks and the National Park Service Centennial in 2016.
+State Parks also encourages participation in the nationwide “Find Your Park” program, celebrating national parks.